1928 Born in Osaka, Japan.

 2001 Invited to the London ‘Japan Year’.
 Some of his works are purchased by the Tate Modern.
 Takes part in the exhibition ‘Le Tribù dell’Arte’ by Achille Bonito Oliva at the Galleria Nazionale d’Arte Moderna in Rome.

-2002 Takes part in ‘Who’s Norma Jean?’ organised by the Primrose Gallery in London.
+2002 Takes part in ‘Who’s Norma Jeane?’ organised by the Primrose Gallery in London.

 2003 Invited to the 50th Venice Biennial presenting the ‘Brain Academy Apartment International Project’.
 Also in Italy, he takes part in ‘Skin Deep’ at the Museo di Arte Moderna e Contemporanea – MART, in Rovereto and at ‘Living Theatre/Labirinti dell’Immaginario’ organised by Lorenzo Mango and Giuseppe Morra at Castel Sant’Elmo, Naples.

-2004 A performance using a helicopter, organised by our Association, ‘Association bbcc Onlus (ABCOnlus)’ and architect Luigi de Marchi as a pre-event prior to the 2005 Venice Biennial.
+2004 A performance using a helicopter, organised by the ‘Association bbcc Onlus (ABCOnlus)’ and architect Luigi de Marchi as a pre-event prior to the 2005 Venice Biennial.

 2005 A second performance in Italy, this time in Trevi, where he hurls paint out of a helicopter.
 He also obtains a solo exhibition organised by Guglielmo di Mauro at the Flash Art Museum.